MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial.md

     }
     ```

 2. Create two member variables that will hold the descriptions of the inputs and outputs required by the skill.
 Then, in the descriptor's constructor, fill them accordingly with input and output feature descriptors.
-Create the *SkillInformation* that provides all the necessary description properties of your skill.
+Additionally, create the *SkillInformation* object that provides all the necessary description properties of your skill.

     ```csharp
     ...